WanderingSpaceThinker/nonexistence/_posts/2021-06-19-Society-Issue-1-Crimes.md

  - image_path: /static/posts_img/tangled.jpg
 ---

 This is the first part of Society Issue, we will discuss an aspect of society that I believe deserves some improvements.
-Today we'll be talking about crimes, everyone's thirds best topic to ruin a family diner after religion and politics.
+Today we'll be talking about crimes, everyone's third best topic to ruin a family diner after religion and politics.

 ## <ins>Definition and Origins</ins>